finmath/finmath-lib/README.md

 The finmath lib libraries provides implementations of methodologies related to mathematical finance, but applicable to other fields.
 Examples are

 - General numerical algorithms like
     - Generation of random numbers
     - Optimization (a Levenberg–Marquardt algorithm is provided)
 - Monte-Carlo simulation of multi-dimensional, multi-factor stochastic differential equations (SDEs)
     - LIBOR Market Model
     - Black Scholes type multi-asset model (multi-factor, multi-dimensional geometric Brownian motion)
     - Equity Hybrid LIBOR Market Model
+    - Hull-White Short Rate Model (with time dependent parameters)
+    - Merton Model (as Monte-Carlo Simulation)
+    - Heston Model (as Monte-Carlo Simulation)
 - Estimation of conditional expectations in a Monte-Carlo framework
 - Calibration of market data objects like curves (discount and forward curve) or volatility surfaces
     - Various interpolation methods (linear, cubic spline, harmonic spline, Akima).
     - Various interpolation entities (value, log-value, rate, etc.).
     - Parametric curves like Nelson-Siegel and Nelson-Siegel-Svensson.
 - Simulation of interest rate term structure models (LIBOR market model with local and stochastic volatility)
 - Calibration of the LIBOR market model
 - Valuation of complex derivatives (e.g. Bermudan/multi-callables)
+- Hedge Simulation

 The libraries have a focus on Monte-Carlo methods, interest rate products and models and hybrid models.